 This Agreement shall exclusively be governed by and construed in accordance with the substantive laws of Switzerland, excluding the Swiss International Private Law Act, as amended from time to time.

-All disputes arising out of or in connection with these rules, including disputes on its conclusion, binding effect, amendment and termination, shall be resolved by the exclusive jurisdiction of the courts of Vanuatu.
+All disputes arising out of or in connection with these rules, including disputes on its conclusion, binding effect, amendment and termination, shall be resolved by the exclusive jurisdiction of the courts of Cyprus.